 Thanks for checking out our blog, and stay tuned for all the latest updates on website features, media and information on the Idaho Medical Savings Account program!

 Tuesday, March 15, 2016

-Many of you know by now that we have been at the forefront of promoting the Idaho MSA program here locally to people across our beautiful state, but you may or may not know that our primary business model is actually HSA administration on a national level.
-We have been administering Health Savings Accounts out of Boise, ID since 1996, and have grown over the years to maintain accounts in 49 states across the country.
+Many of you know by now that we have been at the forefront of promoting the Idaho MSA program here locally to people across our beautiful state, but you may or may not know that Idaho Independent Bank also offers Health Savings Accounts (HSAs) as well.

 Because we are not just the Idaho MSA expert but also the HSA expert, we are always being asked...